sojelee/Pirple-Assign-1/README.md

 It should be a RESTful JSON API that listens on a port of your choice.

-The API containes three files
+The API contains three files

 config.js Configuration file containing running ports and environment names for staging and production index.js  Application Entry file